 If a member wants to pay more than the minimum amount, they may choose on the loan application to deduct a specific dollar amount per pay period or enter a definite number of pay periods in which to repay the loan.
-Below are examples of repayment schedules for bi-weekly payrolls only:
+The following table shows examples of bi-weekly repayment schedules where the loan amount equals the newly requested loan combined with any outstanding loan balances.